JeffersonGibin/peers/README.md

 ## Peers

 This project was made to test cache replicas.
-It uses the HTTP protocol to send data, and the cache is in memory.
-The idia is simulate peers comunications.
+It uses the HTTP protocol for send data to cache on memory.
+The idea is to simulate peer communication.

 ## How does it work?